yuaxen/smscall.prank/README.md

 # :bomb: YuaxN_Prank
 ## Do not use for fun
-# :bomb: via LimerBoy
-# :gift: Impulse.py file
+# :gift: pranker.py python file

 </p>